Dermot Earley Snr: Senior

 Earley was only seventeen years-old when he made his senior debut for Roscommon in 1965.
 Playing with the senior team for several years, by 1970, Earley lined out in his first senior provincial decider.
-Roscommon were beaten by Galway in the game by 2–15 to 1–8.
+Galway defeated Roscommon in the game by a scoreline of 2–15 to 1–8.

-Two years later in 1972 Roscommon were back in the Connacht final.
+Two years later, in 1972, Roscommon were back in the Connacht SFC final.
 Playing against Mayo, Roscommon took their first provincial title in ten years.
-It was Earley's first Connacht Senior Football Championship title.
-Roscommon's next game was an All-Ireland semi-final meeting with Kerry, which Kerry won.
+It was Earley's first Connacht SFC title.
+Roscommon's next game was an All-Ireland SFC semi-final meeting with Kerry, which Kerry won.

 After surrendering their provincial title in 1973, Roscommon faced Galway in the provincial decider a year later.
-Earley was one of the few players to shine as his team were absolutely trounced by 2–14 to 0–8.
+Earley was one of the few players to shine as his team lost heavily by a scoreline of 2–14 to 0–8.
 His efforts were later rewarded when he was presented with his first All-Star award.

-In 1977, a new-look Roscommon team saw Earley's side finally triumph over Galway, and he won a second Connacht winners' medal.
-Roscommon subsequently faced Armagh in an All-Ireland semi-final.
+In 1977, a new-look Roscommon team saw Earley's side finally defeat Galway, and he received a second Connacht SFC winners' medal.
+Roscommon subsequently faced Armagh in an All-Ireland SFC semi-final.
 A draw meant a replay was required, which Armagh won by a single point.

 The Connacht series of games provided little difficulty for Earley's side again in 1978.
-Roscommon beat Galway in the final, gaining Earley his third Connacht title.
-The subsequent All-Ireland semi-final pitted Earley against reigning champions Kerry - a game which Kerry won comfortably by 3–11 to 0–8.
+Roscommon defeated Galway in the final, gaining Earley his third Connacht SFC title.
+The subsequent All-Ireland SFC semi-final pitted Earley against reigning champion Kerry – a game which Kerry won comfortably by a scoreline of 3–11 to 0–8.